Arun Venugopal hosts Micropolis live in The Greene Space (Photo: Ellen Wallop)

-Join WNYC’s Micropolis in The Greene Space this spring for a face-to-face encounter with New York.
+Join WNYC’s Micropolis in The Greene Space for a face-to-face encounter with New York City.
 Hosted by Arun Venugopal, Micropolis examines race, gender, ethnicity and urban life in America, in serious and not-so-serious ways.
-Whether their focus is street fashion, food, or humor about difficult topics, expect Arun and his guests to celebrate cultural diversity while being honest about how difficult it can be to build New York City's culture.

 Recently in Micropolis Live: Race and Culture in New York

 Watch as former inmates who survived solitary confinement share their experiences in story-slam performances and conversation.
 Hosted by Arun Venugopal.

 Tuesday, November 27, 2018